sintef-ocean/conan-cyclonedds/README.md

 ## Known recipe issues

-Several invalid combinations are not handled by the recipe and will fail
+ - Several invalid combinations are not handled by the recipe and will fail
+ - conan-center bison does not seem to provide `bison_target`, bison may need to be installed system-wide instead.
+ - RPATH is not stripped from the libraries.
+Should they be?
+ - Building the library for `build_type=Debug` with MSVC fails.